Shoots, Brah! Where you stay?

 I’m no foodie, so here’s a look at the menu, but if I were to use my novice acumen to describe the type of cuisine, I’d say it’s an asian-polynesian fusion that lands right between the delicious and scrum-didily-umptious categories.
 Please go.
 I haven’t had a bad meal there (and I’ve had many).

-Lahaina for an evening
+Lahaina in Maui for an evening

 As probably the most touristy town in Maui, Lahaina caters to us Haole types.
 Shops, dining, entertainment, the basketball courts that us Hard Rockers used to dominate the posers from Cheeseburger in Paradise on, and everything else a beach town should provide is there for you in Lahaina.